Xorcode/xorcode-old-code/_posts/2012-09-12-google-beats-bing-on-programming-questions.md

 title: "Google Beats Bing on Programming Questions"
 description: ""
 category: Tidbits
-excerpt: If you have been keeping up with the search engines of late you probably know that Bing has challenged Googe for a search-for-search match.
+excerpt: If you have been keeping up with the search engines of late you probably know that Bing has challenged Googe for to a Side-by-Side Search Off.
 We took the challenge and decided to search for things that matter the most to us, such as programming related questions.
 tags: [google,bing,seo]
 ---
 {% include JB/setup %}

-If you have been keeping up with the search engines of late you probably know that Bing has challenged Googe for to [Side-by-Side Search Off]({{ 'http://www.bingiton.com/' | bitly }}).
+If you have been keeping up with the search engines of late you probably know that Bing has challenged Googe to a [Side-by-Side Search Off]({{ 'http://www.bingiton.com/' | bitly }}).
 We took the challenge and decided to search for things that matter the most to us, such as programming related questions.

 ![Bing It On!]({{ UPLOAD_PATH }}/2012/09/bing-vs-google.jpg)